 Cabinet doors may be solid steel or they may be see-through polycarbonate material.
 Choices for modules to fill the cabinets may include a selection of mechanical key storage modules, key card modules, lockers of various sizes or simply blank modules to be filled at a later time.
 The combination of modules is entirely up to the user, offering the ability to customize and also reconfigure the system to meet changing or specific needs.
 Access to the key cabinets can also be customized, with optional interfaces including biometric fingerprint readers and magnetic or proximity card readers.

 Keys can be managed according to requirements (i.e. time/day available, personnel, etc.) and management can quickly query what keys have not been returned and when the key will become overdue.
 Reports can be generated which trace key movements by time, date and user code as well as audit reports that track keys in use and overdue keys; inconsistent key usage; and so on.
 Alerts can be sent via email or SMS text to appropriate personnel if a key is not returned to the key cabinet as scheduled or if a particular key is accessed or returned.
-To make key management even more convenient, a mobile app lets authorized users to see a wide range of live information and interact remotely with the system.
-And, integration of multiple locations, with common usage of databases and programming allows user parameters to be instantly changed or terminated.
+Integration of multiple locations, with common usage of databases and programming allows user parameters to be instantly changed or terminated.

 Key Control Solutions